MarcusRei/MarcusRei/README.md

-# Halloj!
+# Halloj! 👋
-- 👋 My name is Marcus and I´m a frontend developer from Stockholm.
+My name is Marcus and I´m a frontend developer from Stockholm.
 You can call me Macke or Mackan if you like!

-- I am an absolute nerd in everything related to photography, 3D & videogames.

-- I am a student at Medieinstitutet and right now I´m an Intern at Developed by Me

-- Some of the techniques I´ve used are React, Vue, SCSS, GraphQL, Jest and Cypress.
+Some of the techniques I use are React, Vue, SCSS, PHP, GraphQL, Jest and Cypress.

-## Want to get in touch?
+I´m a student at Medieinstitutet and right now I´m an intern at Developed by Me.

+If you want to reach me the easiest way is on linkedIn or my website
 - 🌐 [My Website](https://marcusreineck.se/)

 <!---